flows-examples/techpreview2/platforms/data_index_and_jobservice_as_platform_service_postgresql_persistence_knative_eventing/case2/Readme.txt

     DI, with source configuration
     JS, with sink and source configuration
-    The workflow with no eventing related configuration, so it takes standard configuration non based on knative-eventing.
+    The workflow with no eventing related configuration, so it takes standard configuration with NO knative-eventing stuff.

 kubectl create namespace case2-kn-eventing kubectl delete namespace case2-kn-eventing